shaai/Arduino_LED_matrix_sketch/README.md

 Arduino Text Writing Sketch
 ============================
-A multi-user chat-like application that sends typed messages to an arduino.
-The arduino prints the messages at a very high speed through an LED matrix.
-Wave the LED screen quickly to see the letters, or better yet, take pictures with a camera set to slow shutter speed and see the messages printed out in the air.
+An arduino sketch that sends a looping message to a MAX7219 LED Matrix display module.
+Because of the high speed at which the message prints to the matrix, it can be used as a tool for long exposure photography.

 ##Setting Up the Arduino and MAX7219 Matrix